• Home

 “Just like Warren Buffett says to buy the index fund, a good flat‑rate card often wins out over all the fancy bonus categories,” Fred told Fortune.

-The concept is simple, a la Buffett: If you know what you’re doing, you are fully encouraged to open several cards, each with various amounts of points or cash back per category.
+The concept is simple, à la Buffett: If you know what you’re doing, you are fully encouraged to open several cards, each with various amounts of points or cash back per category.
 If you don’t, you should stick to the “circle of competence” and opt for a blanket cash-back card so you’re not trying to day trade at the checkout counter.

 Churning, as a concept

 Long story short, churning, in various forms, has been around for a while.
-In the credit card world, the r/churning subreddit boasts nearly 30,000 weekly visitors, and even has a whole FAQ section about dissuading the average person from engaging in churning, several reasons that Fred agrees with.
+In the credit card world, the r/churning subreddit boasts nearly 30,000 weekly visitors, and even has a whole FAQ section about dissuading the average person from engaging in churning, offering several reasons that Fred agrees with.

 “People think, ‘I can always beat that 2%.’
 On average, they don’t,” Fred said.